ayooladedeji/quidiniTest/README.md

 The nature of the service that the app provides means that it needs to reload automatically every 30 seconds, This was acheived through the use of a ```Handler``` and its postDelayed method.
 Within this I call the ```setUpCustomerListAdapter()``` method, which executes the previously described API calls.

+The app makes sure to catch any errors that might occur on the UI and display an error message to the customer in the form of a toast.

 It is important when creating apps whose logic includes API requests and other 'heavy' operations like loading images to not block the main UI thread, this leads to screen hanging and a bad user experience.
 In order to make sure the app is fluid and responsive I provide concurrency throguh the use of threads and handlers.

 Another vital part of the development life cycle is a healthy amount of unit testing, the app uses AndroidJunit4 to test utilities classes, correctly populating a list of customers ect.